Sample CAMB Parameter file

 #so Neff = massless_neutrinos + sum(massive_neutrinos)

-#For full neutrino parameter details see http://cosmologist.info/notes/CAMB.pdf
+#For full neutrino parameter details see https://cosmologist.info/notes/CAMB.pdf

 massless_neutrinos = 2.046